Skip to main content

 A Decade of Mentorship and Professional Consistency (2016-2026)

-• As I look toward my graduation this May and the transition to Medical School this summer, I’ve been reflecting on the fact that no one reaches the summit alone.
-These letters aren't just professional markers to me; they are a record of the belief, kindness, grace, support, and time that others invested in me long before I had a destination, title, or legacy to my name.
+• As I look toward my graduation this May and the transition to Medical School this summer, I am acutely aware that no one reaches the summit alone.
+These letters aren't just professional markers to me; they are a record of the belief, kindness, grace, support, and time that others invested in me long before I held a doctoral title.
+As I launch this next chapter in the Southwest, I carry that same unwavering standard of guidance, ensuring that the safe harbor and intellectual rigors I received remain the baseline of care I provide to every community I serve.

 • I am deeply grateful to the mentors who have guided me since 2016, from my first curious steps on a university campus to the complexities of doctoral research.
 They remind me that while true leadership is forged in the quiet hours, its meaning is found in remaining steady and supportive for the people who walk the path with us, helping others achieve their dreams, navigate their potential, and become their best selvesespecially when that path feels most uncharted.
-As I move into this next chapter in the Southwest, I intend to carry that same unwavering guidance and kindness to others seeking their own way forward, ensuring the support and safe harbor I received remains the standard of care I provide to every community I serve.

 The Biological Record: Science, Ethos, and Evidence